 Table of Contents

-Annuities are a crucial part of the portfolio for any trader, as it is sheltered from taxes, and help the capital grow without hefty penalties.
+Annuities are a crucial part of the portfolio for any trader, as it is sheltered from taxes and help the capital grow without hefty penalties.
 However, they are tricky to understand due to their foundation in the life insurance field.
 Hence, if you have an annuity in your portfolio, it would be better to use it for a different purpose or change it into an IRA.
-This is possible if you are fully aware of the formalities that are attached to the process.
+This is possible if you are fully aware of the formalities attached to the process.

 What are qualified annuities?